davidpaps/mastery_quizzes/README.md

 # Mastery Quizzes

 Part 2&3/4 of the Makers Precourse.
-This involves 10 questions of different concept dound in Object Orientated Programming - using Ruby!
+This involves 10 questions of different concepts found in Object Orientated Programming - using Ruby!

 ---